aosihfvdps/React-first-project/README.md

 ---
 *This is not the original repo that I built along with the course but a new one, because I want to hide my api keys.*
 *In other words, this code cannot work properly.
-This is just providing the code that I wrote*
+This is just providing the code that I wrote.*